Picking the perfect Xmas tree

 It's Christmaaaaaas!
 Bringing a fir into the house feels totally casual.
 NOT!
 Here's 5 top tips from the pros at Yattendon Estates so you'll be rocking around the Xmas tree, not in a corner.

 When the tree goes up, it’s officially Crimbo – which means drinking in the afternoon is acceptable, copious amounts of snacks (nuts, Twiglets, Celebrations) at any time of the day is mandatory – yes, even for breakfast – and the fridge containing more alcohol than food is inevitable.
 The kids will be fine, they have advent calendar chocolate with a side order of easy peel satsumas to avoid scurvy.

-Love a real tree?
-Hell yes.
+Although everyone’s going faux on Instagram, it’s real no deal at Muddy Berks HQ.
 I tried to go artificial once, but like an over-stuffed padded bra, it just ruined the illusion.
-So it’s the real deal or nothing.
 The annual hunt for a fabulous fir is something of a family tradition and we always go to Berkshire’s Yattendon Estates – one of the UK’s biggest suppliers of Xmas trees.
 They’ve supplied the best in the biz… Downton Abbey’s Christmas Special, Williams F1, Harrods, The Dorchester, to name drop a few So I popped in to see Santa’s Forestry elves hard at work, and quiz tree master, Paul Mather, on what we need to do to pick the perfect tree and keep it looking green until January.

 1/ PERFECT MODEL